 While the Rainbow Community Garden provides a wide range of benefits for gardeners, they also face various challenges.
 The main challenge for the garden over the past few years has been getting enough water to grow the crops.
 The water infrastructure at the garden is insufficient to meet the needs of gardeners.
 People often fill containers with water at home and bring them to the garden, which can be difficult if participants take public transportation.
 During the last growing season, the water situation improved because the University of Manitoba delivered water to the garden twice a week throughout the season, but it is an ongoing issue, as this was still not enough to provide water for everyone.
 Raymond says they are looking to improve their access to water through enhanced rainwater collection and water storage, and by continuing to receive water from the university.
 Another challenge for gardeners has been transportation to and from the garden.
+Many participants do not own cars, and often do not live within walking distance of the garden.
 Public transportation is not always accessible due to the high cost of bus tickets.
 Raymond expressed that this was especially a concern for single mothers who need to bring multiple children to the garden.